 Premium Andes and Amazon Multisport Tour

-DAY 3: BIKING TO THE AMAZON & VISIT SHIRIPUNO INDIGENOUS COMMUNITY
+DAY 3: BIKING TO THE AMAZON & VISIT THE FAMOUS WATERFALL ROUTE

 DAY 4: JUNGLE RAFTING ON THE JATUNYACU RIVER

-DAY 5: PARAMO HIKE, CATEQUILLA MONUMENT, & OTAVALO INDIGENOUS MARKET
+DAY 5: PARAMO HIKE, QUITSATO MONUMENT, & OTAVALO INDIGENOUS MARKET

 In the early morning, we visit the highland interpretation center and go for a guided nature hike in a private cloud forest and paramo reserve, where we seek out birds, highland plants, and other Andean wildlife species.